Home

 A picture of myself

-I'm interested in using AI to enhance decision-making in data-intensive environments such as fitness trackers and information dashboards.
-My research utilises a mixed methods approach to gain deeper insights into human behaviour with computing systems.
-This involves leveraging human-centred methods, tools and pipelines that facilitate wrangling and mine behavioural patterns.
-By doing so, I develop computational user models of interest, engagement, interaction barriers, and knowledge acquisition.
+I'm interested in AI supported decision-making in data-intensive environments such as physical activity tracking and interactive dashboards.
+I use mixed methods approaches to gain deeper insights into human behaviour when interacting with such systems.
+This involves leveraging human-centred methods, tools and pipelines that isolate behavioural patterns that feed into computational user models of usability, engagement, and knowledge acquisition.

-Currently, I focus on two primary areas.
+Currently, I focus on two areas.
 First, within healthcare, I investigate the implementation of eXplainable AI to support critical decision-making in environments such as the ICU, clinical dashboards, and health tracking applications.
-Second, I delve into the integration of AI within workplace settings, exploring its potential to enhance workforce learning opportunities, well-being and performance.
+Second, I explore the role of AI in the workplace to enhance workforce learning opportunities, well-being and performance.

 I received a PhD in Computer Science from the University of the Basque Country about web accessibility assessment, evaluation and measurement.
 I keep active in the accessibility field and publish papers about: